confetti-framework/docs/errors.md

 ### Custom HTTP Error Pages

-Laravel makes it easy to display custom an error page.
+Lanvard makes it easy to display custom error pages.
 In `ResponseServiceProvider` you can define your own template.
-The following variables can be used in the template:
+The following variables can be used when you create a custom template:

     {{- /*gotype: github.com/lanvard/foundation/encoder.ErrorView*/ -}}
     <html lang="{{.Locale}}">